 If you’re looking at buying a property where there are shared spaces, like a unit or apartment, then it’s likely the property is managed by a body corporate.
 There are different rules and regulations regarding body corporates.
 You should talk to your lawyer before signing anything.

 Consider getting an engineer's report

 You may also want to consider paying for an engineer’s report for certain types of properties, for example a property on a cliff top section or one where you might want to check if the land is unstable.

 For a list of qualified engineers, contact your local authority or the Institute of Professional Engineers

 LIM (Land Information Memorandum) reports summarise the information the council holds on each residential property.

 If you think a property has had work done that required building consent from the local council, like a garage or sleepout, it’s a good idea to get a LIM report.
 If the seller has made changes to the property without a permit, those changes will not show in the LIM.
 Ask your lawyer to check the LIM.

-Our mobile lending managers cover much of the country.
+Our home buying experts cover much of the country.

 Visit us at one of our many branches across New Zealand.

 The availability of insurance cover is subject to your application being approved.
 Terms, conditions and exclusions apply.
 For full details, refer to the Policy Document which is available from ASB Bank Limited.
 This insurance is underwritten by IAG New Zealand Ltd. See further information regarding IAG’s financial strength rating.
 A minimum premium applies for all policies.
 Even if your policy qualifies for one or more discounts the total of these discounts cannot cause your premium to be less than the required minimum.